 - 1. The fuel system is self-bleeding.
 However, any system may need manual bleeding when: - a.
 A new fuel filter is installed; - b.
 The engine has run out of fuel; - The fuel lines, injection pump or any other fuel system component has been removed and installed. - 2.
 Loosen bleed nipple (Figure 10-I) on top of the fuel filter.
 Pump hand primer (Figure 10-H) on fuel lift pump until pure fuel (no bubbles) escapes from the bleed nipple (Figure 10-I).
 Tighten bleed nipple. - If the engine does not start after this bleeding process, loosen a fuel line at the injector (Figure 10-F) while cranking the engine with the starter motor until pure fuel escapes.
 Then tighten the connection.
 Do each line one-at-a-time. - 4.
 After the engine has started, use a piece of cardboard to look for fuel leaks.

 SP-11.
 INJECTOR SERVICE

-1. Injectors should be checked every 750 hours.
+Injectors should be checked every 500 hours.
 This check should be made by a Northern Lights dealer or local injection repair station.
+Expected service life of the engine's injectors is 5,000 hours.